ZhuangLab/storm-control/README.txt

  1. This software is written primarily in Python with a few C helper libraries.

+ 2. Doxygen documentation is available.

- 2. The software is provided "as is" in the hope that others might find it useful.
+ 3. The software is provided "as is" in the hope that others might find it useful.
 While it is fairly stable and has been developed and used since 2009 in the Zhuang lab, we provide no gaurantee that any future changes that are made will maintain backwards compatibility with older versions.

- 3. We can only provide fairly limited support.
+ 4. We can only provide fairly limited support.
 You will probably have the most success adapting this software for your purposes if you are reasonably familiar with the Python programming language.